 Good morning, America, how are you?
 Say, don't you know me?
-I'm your native son I'm the train they call the City Of New Orleans I'll be gone five hundred miles when the day is done
+I'm your native son I'm the train they call the City Of New Orleans I'll be gone five hundred miles when the day is done when the day miles

-Dealing card games with the old man in the Club Car Penny a point - ain't no one keeping score As the paper bag that holds the bottle Feel the wheels rumbling 'neath the floor And the sons of Pullman Porters, and the sons of Engineers Ride their father's magic carpets made of steel And, mothers with their babes as leep rocking to the gentle beat $\mbox{\footnote{And}}$ the rhythm of the rails is all they feel
+Dealing card games with the old man in the Club Car Penny a point - ain't no one keeping score As the paper bag that holds the bottle Feel the wheels rumbling 'neath the floor And the sons of Pullman Porters, and the sons of Engineers Ride their father's magic carpets made of steel And, mothers with their babes asleep rocking to the gentle beat And the rhythm of the rails is all they feel